virtual-labs/exp-artifacts-biosignals-au/README.md

 ### About the Experiment

-This experiment introduces the analysis of biosignals such as ECG, EEG, and EMG, focusing on identifying and interpreting common artifacts that can distort signal quality.
-Learners gain hands-on experience in distinguishing physiological signals from noise using visualization and filtering techniques.
+This experiment introduces fundamental techniques for filtering and removing artifacts from biosignals such as ECG and EEG.
+It demonstrates how noise and physiological interferences can distort signals and explores digital filtering methods—like bandpass and notch filters—to enhance signal quality for accurate analysis.

 <b>Name of Developer | <b> Dr. Shyam Diwakar